lukak85/Spotify-Top-10s-Songs/README.md

 With this application, we take a look at the trends of the most popular 20 songs in each year in 2010s and look at the trends in popular music by looking at length, valence and duration of the most popular songs of that year.

+This project was created for the purpouse of seminar submission as part of the curriculum of course Interaction and Information Design at the University of Ljubljana.

 ## Sample images:

 ![Online Mode](/screenshots/SpotifyTop10s_online.png)